 Advices and Queries

-This is Section 1.5 of the Quaker Handbook reproduced below and which is also printed as a smallbooklet under the title Advices & Queries comprising:
+This is Section 1.5 of the Quaker Handbook reproduced below, which is also available onliine as a pdf and printed as a booklet (available from Quaker Books in large and medium font sizes) under the title Advices & Queries comprising:

 - Section A: God and ourselves